 that I wrote I call Pierrot Lieder.

-performed together afterwards.
-It’s a short cycle because they’re
+together afterwards.
+It’s a short cycle because they’re all short poems.

-necessarily, no. They will be tomorrow night in New York, but not
+no. They will be tomorrow night in New York, but not necessarily, no.

-you’re writing a piece of music and you’re involved in the guts of the music, are
+writing a piece of music and you’re involved in the guts of the music, are

-you always in control of that pencil, or are there times
+you always in control of that pencil, or are there times when that pencil

-is.
 It’s the same me, whether I’m controlled by the pencil or the pencil does

 the work, it’s the same me.
 Are you asking if there is some hidden